The Jewish Studies Digital Humanities Showcase

-1: The Prenumeranten Project: Digitizing Pre-Subscriber Lists (Elli Fischer, University of Haifa/University of Wroclaw)
+1: The Prenumeranten Project: Digitizing Pre-Subscriber Lists

 In the 18th century, authors and publishers began including in their books a list of individuals and institutions who pre-ordered and thereby helped to fund the publication of each book.
 For the next 150 years, approximately 1,700 imprints of Hebrew books contained such lists, some of which include over a thousand names.